saulchelewani/blog-2/content/writing-good-api-integrations.md

 WEATHER_HOST=https://weatherapi-com.p.rapidapi.com
 WEATHER_ENDPOINT=forecast.json
 ```
+The three code snippets above are our service class, a config file and an env file.
 In this implementation, during the API cut-over, we will just go on the server and edit the `.env` file.
 No commits, no PRs.
 We are up and running in seconds.

 ### 2. Expect API Calls to Fail